madprops/blog/docs/close.md

 So I just point to a window and tap tap, done.
 It's really fast.

-On rare ocassions I use Alt+F4, or Close in a right click menu I made, but the DPI method is the preferred one.

 ## Hiding

 A lot of the time I don't want to close a window, I just want to make it get out of the way.